prakrit55/AWS-ECS-Deployment-with-CI-CD-for-Scalable-Blog-App/README.md

     * now tap `terraform plan`, that will show the resources that will get created

-    * now tap `terraform apply --auto-approve`, after a while theecr and s3 bucket will get created.
+    * now tap `terraform apply --auto-approve`, after a while the ecr and s3 bucket will get created.

-    * now move to the other repo you have created and make a small change in the code such as a space at the end of the lines(you can directly create the change in github or can clone the repo and change it by using the below commands)

-    * now move to the cli space of the repo cloned, use command `git add`, `git commit -m "any message"`, `git push` to push the code to your repository, this will run the automated ci/cd pipeline and will push the backend image to `ECR` and frontend build `to the S3` bucket.
+    * now move to the other repo you have created and make a small change in the code such as a space at the end of the lines(you can directly create the change in github or can clone the repo and change it by using the below commands) create the small change, move to the cli space of the repo cloned, use command `git add`, `git commit -m "any message"`, `git push` to push the code to your repository, this will run the automated ci/cd pipeline and will push the backend image to `ECR` and frontend build `to the S3` bucket.

     * now return to the directory where terraform code is present, un-comment the `ECS module`

     * in the cli of the repo, tap `terraform init`, `terraform plan`, `terraform apply --auto approve`, to create the ecs cluster and other things.

-    * after a while, you will find that the application loadbalancer, ECS service, task are created
+    * after a while, you will find that the application loadbalancer, ECS service, task is created

     * now take the url of the loadbalancer and write it in the repo where you have kept you code (in `my-blog-app/src/api/api.tsx`) and replace it in `API_URL`